gshlok/SearchStory/README.md

-# The Samurai's Quest - Binary Search Visualizer
+# The Samurai's Quest - Search Algorithm Visualizer

-An immersive, interactive visualization of the binary search algorithm presented as a samurai-themed educational experience.
-Follow the warrior's journey as he searches through ancient scrolls using the sacred binary search technique.
+An immersive, interactive visualization of both binary and linear search algorithms presented as a samurai-themed educational experience.
+Follow the warrior's journey as he searches through ancient scrolls using the sacred search techniques.

-![Binary Search Visualization]
+![Search Algorithm Visualization]

 ## Table of Contents